-Updates of the construction program are normally completed every three years.
-Any requests that are found to be eligible under the Program, from field measurements taken in 2015 to 2017, will become candidate projects in that update.
-The highest construction priorities would commence in 2019.
+Updates of the NBRP list are normally completed every three years.
+Any requests that are found to be eligible under the Program will become candidate projects.
+The highest priority locations would commence construction when funding is available.

 A noise barrier can only be constructed under the Program if two-thirds of the directly impacted property owners support the project.
 The initial complaint must be accompanied by a list of homeowners who support the request.
 Once on the NBRP list, further evaluations and prioritization take place.
 A final poll of the homeowners is taken before actual construction, and again, two-thirds support must be obtained before the construction can go ahead.

 Any property owner who thinks they have a noise problem can apply.